Planetary Alignment 2023: Saturn, Neptune, Jupiter, Mercury & Uranus Visible Tonight

 When all Solar System planets align, it’s called a “great” or “full” planetary alignment.
 However, the planets can’t be in a straight line in space, so during the alignment, they just gather closely on one side of the Sun.

-How to see an alignment of planets 2023?
+How to see the next alignment of planets?

 Planetary alignments are quite easy to observe, with just a few essential tips to keep in mind: